 Learning through regular lectures from Week 1 to 10.
 These lectures will include the problem solving sessions and in-class discussions.

-Peer discussion and feedback session after formative assessment in Week 10.
+Peer discussion and feedback session after formative assessment in latter weeks.

-Prepare for summative assessment through intensive in-class revision in Week 11.
+Prepare for summative assessment through intensive in-class revision during revision week.

-Lecture notes will be provided and students are expected to do independent learning in addition to attending lectures and tutorials.
+Lecture notes and pre-recorded material will be provided, and students are expected to do independent learning in addition to ane ahead of attending lectures and tutorials.